mojirzg/react-date-range-picker/README.md

 - Adding a demo app and documentation
 - Improving accessibility with button semantics and ARIA labels

-## Suggested GitHub repository name

-Good options:

-- `jalali-date-range-picker`
-- `react-jalali-date-range-picker`
-- `persian-calendar-range-picker`
-- `react-persian-booking-calendar`

-For portfolio positioning, `react-jalali-date-range-picker` is probably the strongest because it is clear, searchable, and technology-specific.

-## Portfolio description

-> A reusable React + TypeScript Jalali date range picker extracted from a production travel marketplace use case and rebuilt as a standalone open-source component.
-Supports RTL layout, Persian labels, date-range selection, single-date mode, disabled dates, hover previews, and clean controlled state management.

-## Recruiter-facing value

 This project demonstrates:

 - Product engineering experience from a real marketplace use case